-Olympus E-M1 versus Panasonic G9
+Olympus E-M1 vs Panasonic G9

-The Olympus OM-D E-M1 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in September 2013 and November 2017.
+The Olympus OM-D E-M1 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2013 and November 2017.
 Both the E-M1 and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Olympus E-M1 vs Panasonic G9